Authentication

 Configuration

-# Token validity duration
+# Token settings

-# Route protection mode
+# Route protection

 is_all_routes_private=False,